synestize/synestizer/FAQ-Synestizer-introduction.md

 You can notice this by going off- and online again and see that the app doesn't change behaviour.
 Or [inspect the source code](https://github.com/synestize/synestizer).

 The sound and imagery is not captured or so.
-The only thing we think is useful and thus added in the features, is a way to set your preferences in the app.
-This is stored in the browser Cache.
+The only thing we think is useful and thus added in the features, is a way to set your preferences in the app.(but this is also still under development)
 The (voluntary) option of saving patches, settings or mappings online at [synestizer.com](http://synestizer.com) may be added in a future version.